Do you use subcontractors that are licensed and insured?

 Price per square foot can be an inaccurate number.
 We will be glad to give you a generalization or range but it all depends on many different variables.
 We understand you may just want some information to make a decision but we would be glad to talk with you and hammer out a realistic price.
 It will not take too much time will be much more reliable than a price per sf.
 Each house must be individually priced based upon several factors such as:

-- Amenities desired (floors, cabinets, countertops, home theatre, etc.)
+- Amenities desired (floors, cabinets, countertops, home theater, etc.)

 - What type Septic System is required